jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   - It is hard to understand the API of too many small classes.
     - "Façade" design pattern may come to the rescue.
 - Façade:
-  - The Façade's responsibility ​is to bring the functionality ​required by a client together.
+  - The Façade's responsibility is to bring the functionality required by a client together.
   - Reasons for applying Façade:
     - Provide for a client a simple API for interaction with a set of complex objects.
     - Provide for a client a cleaner API for interaction with poorly designed API.